withspectrum/spectrum/docs/setup.md

 cd ..
 # Navigate to the athena/ folder
 cd athena
 # Install the dependencies
 npm install
 # Navigate back to the root folder
+cd ..
+# Navigate to the chronos/ folder
+cd chronos
+# Install the dependencies
+npm install
+# Navigate back to the root folder
+cd ..
+# Navigate to the mercury/ folder
+cd mercury
+# Install the dependencies
+npm install
+# Navigate back to the root folder